pablott/vue-dashboard/README.md

 # CSS / Styling / Design
 * Although the exercise is based on a single page, I have tried to think if an element would be used only once or it would be reusable when judging if I should use a CSS ID or a class.

-* I have tried to be specific when using the CSS selectors, I tend to favor specificity because it avoids conflicts and favors readability.
-Even when an element could be just referred by its ID, I prefer giving some context,  like: `#container > #myElement`.

 * Either icons based on `@font-face` or SVG could be used.
 Unicode symbols don't work as well but avoid loading an extra asset.
 For SVG https://feathericons.com/ might work well.

 * I have used `sans-serif` font to avoid increasing loading times, but if I wanted to make it look the same `@font-face` is the right way.
 I could've use Google Fonts for instance and add the stylesheet to `<head>`.

 * One rule stated to do the exercise with the minimum amount of graphical elements.
 I have done the dial with a matte to fake the round shape.
 A SVG graphic would render better results and be more flexible, but adds a great deal of complexity.

+* I have used BEM standard when using the CSS selectors, as to avoid conflicts between selectors and make reusability and composition easier.